zmeiresearch/AudioBoxes/AmpBox_Gold/README.md

 An enclosure for a mid-size amplifier, internal dimensions 30x20x10cm(w/d/h).
 Front, back and sides made of wood, top plate 4mm aluminium sheet, no bottom.

 Used mostly to teach myself FreeCAD, so lots of stuff that can be improved.
+Uses Assembly 4 to bring together the different parts.